 The Company's operations may be affected by the recent and ongoing outbreak of the coronavirus disease 2019 (COVID-19) which was declared a pandemic by the World Health Organization in March 2020.
 The ultimate disruption which may be caused by the outbreak is uncertain; however, it may result in a material adverse impact on the Company's financial position, operations and cash flows.
-Possible effects may include, but are not limited to, disruption to the Company's product launch, absenteeism in the Company's labor workforce, unavailability of products and supplies used in operations, and a decline in value of assets held by the Company, including inventories, property and equipment, and marketable securities.
-COVID-19 has not had a material effect on the Company's operations.
+Possible effects may include, but are not limited to, disruption to the Company's product launch which includes the ability of sales reps to communicate with oncologists, absenteeism in the Company's labor workforce, unavailability of products and supplies used in operations, and a decline in value of assets held by the Company, including inventories, property and equipment, and marketable securities.
+COVID-19 has not had a material effect on the Company's operations to date as the Company has historically had a workforce which works remotely, preparations for product launch have been under the assumption of a virtual launch and product supplies have not been impacted.